briandconnelly/nicheconstruct/paper/03_methods.md

 Building upon @HANKSHAW, we describe an individual-based model in which cooperators and defectors evolve and compete in a population of subpopulations (i.e., a metapopulation).
 Through mutation, individuals gain adaptations to their environment, which increase reproductive fitness and allow those lineages to rise in abundance.
-More successful lineages spread to neighboring subpopulations by migration.
+These lineages then spread throughout the population by migration to neighboring subpopulations.

 In the expanded model here, subpopulations additionally modify their local environment.
 As this process occurs, environmental changes feed back to affect selection.